How to Create a Retirement Spending Plan

 - Be inclusive of all expenses

 It is the resulting forecasted expenditures from this exercise that feeds into the planning process later.
-First, when looking at how best to connect your available assets to meet these expenses.
-Second, when trying to arrive at your sustainable spending plan after testing to see if plan assets can fund all spending within a “suitable” probability of success, over your chosen planning horizon, and without exceeding your risk profile.
 Refer to our Insight entitled "Steps That Should Occur in a Proper Retirement Planning Process" to learn more about the steps in our retirement planning process.